Temporal Locality in Online Algorithms: Introduction

-Consider a setting in which many geographically distributed computers need to make \emph{consistent} decisions.
+\subparagraph*{Fault-Tolerant Distributed Decision.} Time-local online algorithms lead to fault-tolerant distributed decision-making.
+Consider a~setting in which many geographically distributed computers need to make \emph{consistent} decisions.
 All computers can observe the same input stream, and each day each of them has to announce its own decision.

 If all computers are started at the same time, we can take any deterministic online algorithm and let each computer run its own copy of the algorithm.
-However, this approach does not \emph{tolerate failures}: if a computer crashes and is restarted, the local state of the algorithm is lost, and as the decisions may depend in general on the full history of inputs, it will no longer make consistent decisions with the others.
+However, this approach does not \emph{tolerate failures}: if a~computer crashes and is restarted, the local state of the algorithm is lost, and as the decisions may depend in general on the full history of inputs, it will no longer make consistent decisions with the others.

-One solution is to run a \emph{consensus} protocol~\cite{Pease1980}, with which the computers can ensure that they all agree on the same decision (or on the same local state).
-However, this introduces overhead, and is only applicable if we can assume that not too many computers are faulty; for example, with Byzantine failures consensus is possible only if fewer than $1/3$ of the computers are faulty~\cite{Pease1980}.

 Deterministic time-local online algorithms provide automatically the guarantee that all computers will make consistent decisions.
 The system will tolerate an arbitrary number of failures and ensure that the computers will also recover from transient faults, i.e., it is \emph{self-stabilizing}~\cite{Dolev2000,Dijkstra1974self-stabilizing}: in $T$ steps since the latest failure, all computers will deterministically make consistent decisions, without any communication.